CleanestMink126/DSA-19-Dev/datastructures/day02/README.md

 ## Code

-In this homework assignment, you will be implementing your own doubly-linked list and pseudo priority queue.
-You will also augment the stack to support the `maxElement` operation.
-With each problem, we will add functionality to our classes to more closely match the real functionality of said data structures.
+In this homework assignment, you will be implementing your own doubly-linked list in the `MyLinkedList` class and will be augmenting the stack data structure in the `MyStack` class to support the `maxElement` operation.
+You do not need to modify the code in the `MyQueue` class but you should look it over and understand how it makes use of the built in Java `LinkedList` class to implement the functionality of a queue.
+Then you will implement a priority queue in the `MyPriorityQueue` class.
+### MyLinkedList

-### Provided for you
+#### Provided for you

 1. The internal `Node` class: its constructor takes in the Chicken, as well as references to the `prev` and `next` nodes.
-1. Some internal variable you probably want to keep track of in the `LinkedList`: the `head` and `tail` `Node`s, and the `size` of the `LinkedList`.
+1. Some internal variables you probably want to keep track of in the `LinkedList`: the `head` and `tail` `Node`s, and the `size` of the `LinkedList`.

-### Your code
+#### Your code

-Ben would like to start a farm that only contains chickens.
-He wants your help in creating an `LinkedList` to store these chickens in.
+Prava would like to start a farm that only contains chickens.
+She wants your help in creating a `LinkedList` to store the chickens.

 You will be provided a `Chicken` class that your `MyLinkedList` will *exclusively* store.
 Each `Chicken` has the following properties:
 ```java